Auricularia auricula-judae: Habitat, ecology and distribution

 Auricularia auricula-judae grows on the wood of deciduous trees and shrubs, particularly Sambucus nigra (elder).
 It is also common on Acer pseudoplatanus (sycamore), Fagus sylvatica (beech), Fraxinus excelsior (ash), Euonymus europaeus (spindle), and in one particular case, the sycamore draining board of an old sink in Hatton Garden.
 It very rarely grows on conifers.
 It favours older branches, where it feeds as a saprotroph (on dead wood) or a weak parasite (on living wood), and it causes a white rot.

 Commonly growing solitarily, it can also be gregarious (in a group) or caespitose (in a tuft).
 Spores are ejected from the underside of the fruit bodies with as many as several hundred thousand an hour, and the high rate continues when the bodies have been significantly dried.
 Even when they have lost some 90% of their weight through dehydration, the bodies continue to release a small number of spores.
 It is found all year, but is most common in autumn.

 The species is widespread throughout Europe, but is not known to occur elsewhere.
+It was formerly thought to be a variable species with a worldwide distribution, but molecular research, based on cladistic analysis of DNA sequences, has shown that non-European species are distinct.
+The cultivated "A. auricula-judae" of China and East Asia is Auricularia heimuer and, to a lesser extent, A. villosula.
+The North American "A. auricula-judae" on broadleaf trees is Auricularia angiospermarum, with Auricularia americana on conifers.

 Uses

 Culinary use

 Auricularia auricula-judae has a soft, jelly-like texture.
 Though edible, it is not held in high culinary regard.
 It has been likened to "eating an Indian rubber with bones in it", while in 19th-century Britain, it was said that "it has never been regarded here as an edible fungus".
 The species is said to be commonly consumed in Poland.
+A related fungus, Auricularia heimuer, is widely used in East Asian cooking and has often been misidentified as A. auricula-judae.